mbborromeo/todoapp-fullstack-frontend/README.md

 # To Do website - Full Stack project - part 2/2 Front End

 Split items up into To Do list and Done list.
 You can add new items to the list, search for items, and delete all items.
+CRUD (create, read, update, delete) functionality is implemented on the Back End of this project [(part 1/2)](https://github.com/mbborromeo/todoapp-fullstack-backend) via REST API calls which perform operations on the Mongo Database.

 # Getting Started with Create React App